An improved central limit theorem for the empirical sliced Wasserstein distance: Proofs of Section

-The second term is finite by the moment assumptions, and we show that the first term converges to 0.
 With the same reasoning as in \eqref{eq:elementary_skorohod}, $F_n^{-1}(t) \rightarrow F^{-1}(t)$ for every $t\in C_{F^{-1}}$ in a set of $\mathbb P$-probability one.
-Therefore,

-almost surely as a random variable in $\Omega\times(0,1)$.
-Since it is bounded by $2^{\frac{\beta(1+\gamma)}{\gamma}}$, it is uniformly integrable, and we can conclude that \eqref{eq:integral_sign} converges to 0.
+Therefore, \eqref{eq:lemmaB2_2} converges to zero almost surely as a random variable in $\Omega\times(0,1)$, and it is bounded by the integrable function $2^\beta |F^{-1}(t)-G^{-1}(t)|^{\beta(p-1)}$.
+Thus, applying dominated convergence theorem we can conclude that the expected value of the integral of \eqref{eq:lemmaB2_2} converges to zero.
 Now, the expected value of the integral of \eqref{eq:lemmaB2_1} is bounded by

 We distinguish two different cases: \\